patricialmd/aged-care-safety-analytics/README.md

 ---

 ## Key Insights
-- **Stable safety performance**: monthly incidents range 34–62 with no sustained upward trend
+- **Stable safety performance**: monthly incidents range 34 to 62 with no sustained upward trend
 - **Falls are the #1 incident type** across ALL risk groups, accounting for 36% of total incidents (233 cases)
 - **Fast emergency response**: high-severity incidents receive an average response of 4.8 minutes, meeting SIRS expectations
 - **Strong resolution outcomes**: 77.4% resolution rate for high-severity incidents